Quantum scarring enhances non-Markovianity of subsystem dynamics: Introduction

 A different aspect of the non-equilibrium dynamics of a closed QMBS is the (non-)Markovianity of the dynamics of its subsystems, which however can also depend on the size of the subsystems in question in addition to other physical parameters of a given system \cite{Banerjee2025a}.
-This is rooted in two essential facts : any subsystem of a closed out-of-equilibrium QMBS is a bonafide open quantum system interacting with an environment which is the remainder part of the full system, and the dynamics of any open system interacting with an environment can be characterized as either memory-less (Markovian) with a monotonic loss of information out of the system into its environment, or it can retain memory of its past due to information backflows from the environment back to the system (non-Markovian) \cite{Vacchini2024}.
+This is rooted in two essential facts.
+Firstly, any subsystem of a closed out-of-equilibrium QMBS is a bonafide open quantum system interacting with an environment which is the remainder part of the full system.
+And secondly, the dynamics of any open system interacting with an environment can be characterized as either memory-less (Markovian) with a monotonic loss of information out of the system into its environment, or it can retain memory of its past due to information backflows from the environment back to the system (non-Markovian) \cite{Vacchini2024}.
 Let us describe the scenario briefly.
-When the coupling between a quantum system in question and its environment is weak (in comparison to the interaction timescales of the environment, in which case the environment can act as a "bath" in self-equilibrium unaffected by the dynamics of the quantum system), the dynamics is generically Markovian because the bath, owing to it being unaffected by its coupling to the quantum system in question, instead drives the quantum system to an equilibrium state compatible with its own equilibrium (the bath provides the temperature to which the quantum system should equilibrate to - this is thus ultimately going to be described by the canonical ensemble picture of statistical mechanics).
+When the coupling between a quantum system in question and its environment is weak (in comparison to the interaction timescales of the environment, in which case the environment can act as a "bath" in self-equilibrium unaffected by the dynamics of the quantum system), the dynamics is generically Markovian.
+This is because the bath, owing to it being unaffected by its coupling to the quantum system in question, instead drives the quantum system to an equilibrium state compatible with its own equilibrium (the bath provides the temperature to which the quantum system should equilibrate to - this is thus ultimately going to be described by the canonical ensemble picture of statistical mechanics).
 In such a dynamics, the quantum system \textit{monotonically loses memory} of its past states, with a one-way flow of such information from the system out into the bath, but since the bath is unaffected by the dynamics of the system at hand, such information flows are lost forever (information is not a conserved quantity).
 As such, the future state of the quantum system is only dependent on its present state and not on the past states.
-When the system and its environment are strongly coupled such that the environment is affected by the system's dynamics and its intrinsic correlation timescales are comparable to their coupling strength, it results typically in non-Markovianity of the dynamics of the system (or equivalently, one says that the environment is non-Markovian).
-In this case, the information loss is not monotonic, in that there is usually an information backflow from the environment back into the system, and thus the dynamics of the quantum system in question depends on its past states in a complicated manner \cite{Rivas2014,Breuer2016,Vega2017,Li2018}.
+However, when the system and its environment are strongly coupled such that the environment is affected by the system's dynamics and its intrinsic correlation timescales are comparable to their coupling strength, the system's dynamics is typically non-Markovian (or equivalently, one says that the environment is non-Markovian).
+In this case, the information loss is not monotonic, meaning that there is usually an information backflow from the environment back into the system, and thus the dynamics of the quantum system in question depends on its past states in a complicated manner and the system develops temporal correlations between past-future states \cite{Rivas2014,Breuer2016,Vega2017,Li2018}.
 In the strongly non-Markovian cases, both the system and its environment behave essentially on the same footing and both remain far out of equilibrium for long times.